imunes/imunes.github.io/_posts/2015-12-23-imunes-blog.md

 IMUNES is an efficient and fast IP network emulator that can run 100s and even 1000s of virtual network nodes on one physical machine.
-Every virtual node has its own copy of the network stack, filesystem and separate process space for running applications.
+Every virtual node has its own copy of the network stack, file system and separate process space for running applications.
 It provides a clean, consistent and repeatable environment for testbeds, laboratory environments for learning, honeypots and others.